-- Effective co-constructed strategic thinking and direction. - Strong governance, regional consistency in support, messaging and guidance given to schools. - Strengthened collaboration between school peers at a cluster/forum level - Approach in place for effective repurposing of both the service and its schools. - Schools are well informed and confident that effective support is available should any needs arise.
+- Strong governance, regional consistency in support, messaging and guidance given to schools. - Strengthened collaboration between school peers at a cluster/forum level - Approach in place for effective repurposing of both the service and its schools.

+• Schools are well informed and confident that effective support is available should any needs arise.